GrauleM/somo/README.md

 # SoMo
+**Fast  and  Accurate  Simulations  of  Continuum  Robots in  Complex  Environments**

 > This module contains a light wrapper around pybullet that facilitates the simulation of continuum manipulators.

 > The following is a pre-release.
 We are actively working on cleaning up this code and providing a thorough documentation.